 An inscription for NJSHR 10 on a 1923 bridge.

 There used to be a plaque for the Market Street Bridge here, but that plaque somehow disappeared.
 The plaque lasted up to at least December 2024, so I don't know how it disappeared!
 If someone vandalized this plaque, karma could get them.
-But if a historical society got the plaque, I hope preserve it well.
+But if a historical society got the plaque, I hope they preserve it well.

 A Passaic County bridge stamping.